9Quid/WindowsServer2022-Lab/09-Ubuntu-AD-Intergration/README.md

 ## Step 1: Prepare Linux Client

-Here, I created a vm and configured the hardware and network requirements on vmware.
+Here, I created a vm, configured the hardware and network requirements on vmware.

 **Environment Setup**: Ubuntu 22.04 LTS on VMware
 **2 network adapters**: NAT -> Internet access Host-Only -> Internal domain communication.

 ![alt text](Screenshots/vmware-hardware-config.png)

-**The figure above shows vmware configuration**
+***The figure above shows vmware configuration***

 Next, I successfully installed Ubuntu on the Vm.

 ![alt text](Screenshots/ubuntu-successfull-installation.png)

-**The figure above shows the Ubuntu installation was successful.**
+***The figure above shows the Ubuntu installation was successful.***

 From there, I went on to Update system packages: